TULiberalArts/Public-Policy-Lab/pages/apply.md

 All Fellows are appointed for one academic year.
 Fellows join a diverse cohort of scholars in an interdisciplinary forum for discussion of contemporary policy issues.
 They participate in our on-going PPL Fellowship Workshop in which participants present work in progress and provide feedback on each other’s written work.
 Faculty members also present their work in our PPL Colloquia Series.

-The College of Liberal Arts [Office of Research](https://liberalarts.temple.edu/research) is available to <a href="{{ '/media/CLA-Grant-Support-Services.pdf' | prepend: site.baseurl }}" target="_blank">assist applicants and fellows</a> identifying and securing external funding for their research.
+The College of Liberal Arts <a href="https://liberalarts.temple.edu/research" target="_blank">Office of Research</a> is available to <a href="{{ '/media/CLA-Grant-Support-Services.pdf' | prepend: site.baseurl }}" target="_blank">assist applicants and fellows</a> identifying and securing external funding for their research.

-Visit our [application page](https://sites.google.com/temple.edu/ppl) to submit your materials.
+Visit our  <a href="https://sites.google.com/temple.edu/ppl" target="_blank">application page</a> to submit your materials.